hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/standards-for-student-work.md

 ### Professional presentation

 The paper should look good.
-This is the reason why Integrated Problems lookought to be typed up on a computer.
-Chemical structures can be drawn by hand or with ChemDraw and embedded into the document.
-It is possible, but quite difficult for beginners, to draw reaction mechanisms using ChemDraw.
-When reaction mechanism is a part of the solution, it can be drawn by hand on paper and then digitized.
+The answer can be typed or handwritten.
+Most students choose to type the text and leave blank space for the drawings to be added later.
+This helps when the work needs to be revised.

+If you choose to write everything by hand, make sure it is legible.
+However, revisions of handwritten work will require a new entry.
+Erasing errors or adding content into the previously submitted handwritten work will not look good.
+And the paper should look good and be easy for the reader to navigate.

+All drawings of structures, reactions, and mechanisms must be drawn by the author and not images from the internet.
+Most students choose to draw structures, reactions, mechanisms, and diagrams by hand.

+Alternatively, structures can be created with software such as ChemDraw or ChemDoodle and embedded into the document.
+A license to ChemDraw is available for students in the CSM (ask Dr. M. for details) but most beginners find it difficult to use.